HITS-MBM/gromacs-fda/README.md

 GROMACS contains several functions which calculate potentials and forces for bonds, angles and dihedral angles.
-Which ones are used depends on the forcefield, choices in the .mdp file (f.e. “morse=yes”) and user modifications to the topology files (f.e. to add extra harmonic potentials).
+Which ones are used depends on the force field, choices in the .mdp file (e.g. “morse=yes”) and user modifications to the topology files (e.g. to add extra harmonic potentials).
 The PF2 code treats them based on the number of particles involved: all bonded interactions involving 2 particles are considered bonds, all bonded interactions involving 3 particles are considered angles and all bonded interactions involving 4 particles are considered dihedral angles.
-This makes impossible to differentiate between several types of interactions involving the same number of atoms; f.e. in a protein topology using the OPLS-AA forcefield, the dihedral angles are modeled using a Ryckaert-Bellemans form while the improper dihedral angles are modeled using a classical dihedral angle form – both these types of interactions will be selected by *dihedral*.
+This makes impossible to differentiate between several types of interactions involving the same number of atoms; e.g. in a protein topology using the OPLS-AA force field, the dihedral angles are modeled using a Ryckaert-Bellemans form while the improper dihedral angles are modeled using a classical dihedral angle form – both these types of interactions will be selected by *dihedral*.